balancer/docs/docs/reference/contracts/apis/managed.md

                                     uint256 endSwapFeePercentage)
 ```

-Schedules a gradual update in swap fees.
+Schedules a gradual update in swap fees at the block timestamp provided in `startTime`, up until `endTime`.
 This is a permissioned function that can only be called by an authorized address.
 If the pool is paused, the call will revert.
 Implemented in `ManagedPoolSettings`.

 ## Weights